newsguildny/times-tech-guild-sl-2022/slides.md

   envelopes one at a time, but we _could_ put up a live feed of the votes as they came in

+---

 ### TKTK title?

 TK image of the slack "I can do this in an hour"

 Notes:

+- Roughly two weeks before the vote count, I woke up one day and said WE NEED A VOTE TRACKER
+- I'm a backend dev, and I don't know how to put the pieces together to do this!
+  Thankfully I work with amazing folks, who were equally excited about the idea!
+- As you can see, Shane jumped in to save me, and we recruited a handful of people to get the other details worked out:
+  - Jeff
+  - Riley??
+  - ??

+---

+### That turned out to be true

+Notes:

+- We had the website itself set up already, so we were just puting up an additional page.
 -